 This will prevent the browser from running Chrome processes in the background on your computer.

-3. Set Chrome Browser to Open Single Process For Multiple Tabs
+3. Set Chrome to Open Single Process For Multiple Tabs

-It is also possible to setup the Chrome browser on your computer to create only a single process, even if you open multiple tabs on the computer.
+If your computer is low on resources, you can make Google Chrome to create a single process, even if you open multiple tabs on the computer.

-1. Right-click on Chrome Icon in the Taskbar and click on Properties in the right-click menu.
+1. Right-click on Chrome Icon on the Taskbar > Right-click Google Chrome and select Properties.

 2. On Chrome Properties screen, go to end of the line in Target box and Insert the phrase –process-per-site after the end of the text which is currently in the Target box.